NC3-LU/cases_web/_knowhow/cisoapproach/SecurityPolicy-Compliance.markdown

 lang: en
 ---
 ## Comply with legislation
 Non-compliance with information technology legislation may put the *organisation* in a delicate situation ([impacts]({% link _knowhow/glossary/Impact.markdown %})) with regard to its customers (brand image).
 It can also result in financial (fines) or penal (liability of legal persons) consequences.
-The *organisation* must therefore respect the law, notably with regard to:
+The *organisation* must, therefore, respect the law with regard to:

 * intellectual property and copyright
 * protection of mandatory operational data and personal data.
 (SMEs: see [Regulatory requirements]({% link _knowhow/bestpractices/SecurityMeasures4SME-LegalAspects.markdown %}#regulatory-requirements) and [Lack of traceability of operations]({% link _knowhow/bestpractices/SecurityMeasures4SME-LegalAspects.markdown %}#lack-of-traceability-of-operations)).